Surveying the Landscape of Ethics-Focused Design Methods: Our Approach

 \subsection{Researcher Positionality and Rigor}

 Our approach in using content analysis \cite{Neuendorf2016-as} involved a process of constant reflexivity and researcher alignment, given the complexity of the method and the ill-defined nature of our topic of interest.
-All researchers involved in this process have taken both design and qualitative research methods coursework, and/or were involved in previous research projects that used content analysis or similar qualitative or critical analysis methods.
+All researchers involved in this process have taken design and qualitative research methods coursework, and/or were involved in previous research projects that used content analysis or similar qualitative or critical analysis methods.
 Additionally, all researchers had prior experience engaging with conventional design methods through classroom projects and/or professional design work.
-These experiences enabled our research team to collect and characterize these methods, as we collectively brought knowledge of a broad spectrum of ethics-focused knowledge and design expertise.
-We reflexively engaged in open and axial coding as a key part of our content analysis process, employing strategies such as coder comments to track and build consensus, note taking and memoing to create robust coding schemes at every stage, peer debriefing of each others' codes to improve the rigor of the analysis process, and regular conversations with the research team to ensure alignment with generated coding schema at each stage.
+These experiences enabled our research team to identify and characterize these methods, as we collectively brought knowledge of a broad spectrum of ethics-focused knowledge and design expertise.
+We reflexively engaged in open and axial coding as a key part of our content analysis process, where we first began to code for all potential aspects of method prescription (open coding) and later identified meaningful abstractions of these codes (axial coding) to form robust answers to our research questions.
+In this process, we employed strategies such as coder comments to track and build consensus, note taking and memoing to create robust coding schemes at every stage, peer debriefing of each others' codes to improve the rigor of the analysis process, and regular conversations with the research team to ensure alignment with generated coding schema at each stage.
+Additionally, given that our analysis of methods focused on the \textit{prescriptive stance} \cite{Gray2022-na}, we sought to identify appropriate axial codes based on the method prescription and not the potential application or performance of the method.